Oakwood mutiny: Escape

 On December 14, 2005, Marine Capt.
 Nicanor Faeldon, one of the alleged leaders, escaped from custody and heavy guard after a hearing at the Regional Trial Court of Makati.
 He later issued a statement saying that after keeping his silence for over two years, he was leaving to "join the fight for a credible government."
 He stated that he knew that such actions would bear no benefit for himself, that he would never run for public office, while noting that the events since 2003 have proven him right.
 Shortly after his escape, four others of his co-accused, led by Army Lt.
 Lawrence San Juan also escaped from their detention in Fort Bonifacio, Makati.

 While outside, Capt.
 Faeldon called for civil disobedience and set up an organization, Pilipino.org.
-His website, www.pilipino.org.ph, received over a million visits in the days following his escape.
+His website received over a million visits in the days following his escape.
 He also had himself videotaped and photographed inside various military camps throughout the Philippines posting the videos and pictures on his website, saying that:

 “Unless those corrupt generals man the gates themselves, no one can stop me from going in and out of these camps.
 The enlisted men and officers of the military and the police who remain loyal to the people will not turn me in.”